Multigenerational Home Renovation Credit Vs. Home Accessibility Tax Credit: Can You Claim Both For the Same Expense?

 A T4A slip is an information return that is required to be filed by your company if you paid out commissions, pensions, retirement allowances, annuities, scholarships, research grants, prizes, medical travel assistance, or death benefits – to name a few examples.
 The slip may also be required to be completed by executors, trustees, liquidators, pension administrators, or corporate directors.

 Note old age security is reported by the government on the T4(OAS) and Canada Pension Plan payments are recorded on the T4A(P).

 The T4A will include any deductions made for CPP/QPP contributions, EI premiums or income tax from the remuneration included on this slip.

-Owners of their own incorporated business who compensate themselves through commissions are also required to file T4As from their company to themselves.
+Owners of their own incorporated businesses who compensate themselves through commissions are also required to file T4As from their company to themselves.

-Contact Shajani LLP today to get your T slips filed.
+Contact Shajani CPA today to get your T-slips filed.

 This information is for discussion purposes only and should not be considered professional advice.
 There is no guarantee or warrant of information on this site and it should be noted that rules and laws change regularly.
 You should consult a professional before considering implementing or taking any action based on information on this site.
 Call our team for a consultation before taking any action. ©2023 Shajani CPA.

 Shajani CPA is a CPA Calgary, Edmonton and Red Deer firm and provides Accountant, Bookkeeping, Tax Advice and Tax Planning services.